amerbarnawi/Genius-forum/README.md

 2. Clone the repository to your computer.

    - [ npm install ] to install the npm packages and dependence in (back-end and front-end).
-   - Connect the application to MongoDB database by ( connection link ).
+   - Connect the application to MongoDB database by ( connection link & "genius-forum" as database ).
    - Run the application:
      - Front-end: npm start
      - Back-end: npm run dev